ryan-mcclue/unsw/comp2511/wk1.md

 (method forwarding would call methods of this class)

 is-a inherits
+class,package,global visibility
+(opening of vscode in specific directory)

 start out with all in one class (treating like C global scope), then refactor with extending class or interface